jamescardona11/blog-posts/side-projects/building-a-side-project-part1.md

 - ⚡ Problem: This section outlines the problem or pain point that your project aims to address.
 It provides context for why your project or product exists in the first place.
-- ✅ Solution: Here, you describe the solution you're proposing to solve the problem identified in the previous section.
+- ✅ Solution: Here, you describe the solution you propose to solve the problem identified in the previous section.
 This could include features, technologies, or methodologies that you plan to implement.
 - ❓ Define the Why: This section dives deeper into the motivations behind your project.
 It explores the underlying reasons why addressing this particular problem is important, both to you as the creator and to potential users or stakeholders.
 - 👮 Market competitors: Here, you analyze the competitive landscape surrounding your project.
 This includes identifying existing solutions or competitors in the market, understanding their strengths and weaknesses, and determining how your project differentiates itself.
 - 🌟 Value-Props: This section highlights the unique value propositions of your project.
 It articulates the key benefits or advantages that users will gain by using your solution, helping to communicate its value effectively.
 - 💻 MVP: MVP stands for Minimum Viable Product.
 In this section, you outline the core features and functionalities that constitute the minimum version of your product needed to address the problem and deliver value to users.
 It focuses on essential elements to validate your idea and gather feedback.
 - 🚀 Launch strategy: Here, you detail your plan for launching your project or product to the market.
 This includes considerations such as target audience, marketing channels, timing, and any promotional activities or events.
 - 🔄 Iterate (after 🚀 Launch): This section emphasizes the importance of ongoing iteration and improvement even after the initial launch.
 It highlights the iterative nature of product development, where feedback from users and market insights inform continuous refinement and enhancement.
-- 📪 Associated tasks: This section lists down any additional tasks or actions related to the project that need to be addressed.
+- 📪 Associated tasks: This section lists any additional tasks or actions related to the project that need to be addressed.
 (Todo, In-progress, Done)

 ## Conclusion